..............................................PhD - Multidisciplinary - Australia

 Muqeem Khan or Hakeem Muqeem Mursaleen (recognized by the Pakistani Government as Pride of Pakistan) is a transdisciplinary scientist, who has received official knowledge in a variety of fields.
 He's been attempting to address and comprehend ontological and epistemological concepts relating to a variety of disciplines and the people who work in them.
 He was the first Pakistani to work in the Hollywood visual effects (VFX) industry in 1996.
 His motion picture credits with Walt Disney and Square USA include Deep Rising, George of the Jungle, Flubber, Armageddon, and Final Fantasy.
-He graduated from Ohio State University with a bachelor's degree in interior design and a master's degree in industrial design, and he is currently pursuing his Interdisciplinary PhD at Charles Sturt University in Australia.
+He graduated from Ohio State University with a bachelor's degree in interior design and a master's degree in industrial design, and Multidisciplinary PhD from Extended Reality Collaborative, School of Communication and Creative Industries at Charles Sturt University in Australia.
 He believes that a creative individual should be searching, isolating, managing, and manipulating the methodologies of multiple pieces of knowledge.
 Through Speculative and Critical Design, he is currently researching Digital Intangible Heritage (DIH).

 "Art" is an expression, self-realization, or interpretation of surroundings while "Design", according to Muqeem, is a discipline or paradigm for solving issues, challenges, and impediments in the physical world.
 It is a purposeful, systematic, and creative activity, and to be a designer, one must be an artist.
 As a result of the globalization and fragmentation of numerous disciplines throughout the world, he believes that design is difficult to describe and that designers should learn to attach and detach their designerly identity in order to engage with different disciplines to solve problems and imagine solutions.
 The domain of "Film" is an amazing mosaic of condensed or stretched time and "Music" is an ordered manner of perceiving an auditory sensation.
 He believes that "Art/design" is when we organize our thoughts and perceptions, while "music" is when we organize our auditory senses.
 "Technology" is just a ubiquitous transporter of human evolution.